Amanda Sampaio Bova – President

 Ali is a research & writing attorney for the Federal Defender’s Office (FDO).
 He gained a wealth of knowledge and interest about criminal defense while interning at the FDO and later as a clerk assisting in their appellate division.
 As a CLI at the Seminole County Bar Association Legal Aid Society (SCBALAS) Ali assisted with foreclosure defense and organized SCBALAS’s first Volunteer Income Tax Assistance (VITA) clinic to assist low income residents with preparing and filing their federal tax returns.
-Prior to his legal career Ali worked as the federal regulations compliance director and liaison for a national bank in their mortgage lending division covering Florida.
+Prior to his legal career Ali worked as the federal regulations compliance director and liaison for a national bank in their mortgage division.

 Lauren Senninger – Secretary

 Lauren Senninger has been a member of the CFACDL board for the past year; first as a director at large, then serving as the interim Secretary.
 During her time on the board, Lauren has striven to uphold the vital importance of this organization and is seeking to continue on as elected Secretary this coming year.

 Lauren has worked as an Assistant Public Defender in Orange County for the past 4 1/2 years.
 During that time she has been lead counsel on over 20 jury trials, successfully litigated several motions to suppress (including two in the past month), and has represented the indigent in county, juvenile, and circuit criminal court.

 Lauren graduated from Stetson University College of Law with a concentration in advocacy in 2012.
 She was also the Fellow for the Center for Excellence in Advocacy where she organized several CLE and law student trainings, including the NACDL White Collar Crime Collage and the annual Educating Advocates: Teaching Advocacy Skills conference.